-As depicted in Implementation of Policies for Human Intervention Studies, NIA is responsible for overseeing the data and safety monitoring the clinical research it supports.
+As depicted in NIA Guidance on Clinical Trials, NIA is responsible for overseeing the data and safety monitoring the clinical research it supports.
 Data and safety monitoring of a clinical trial is commensurate with the risks posed to the study participants and with the size and complexity of the study.

 - Data and Safety Monitoring Plan (DSMP) Template and Guidelines (MS Word, 37K) and DSMP Checklist (MS Word, 43K) were developed to assist investigators in preparation of a sound data and safety monitoring plan.
 All clinical trials require study-specific monitoring procedures to ensure participant safety and data integrity.
 The DSMP outlines procedures that investigators and study staff will follow when implementing a clinical trial.
 Investigators submitting grant applications for clinical trials are required to include a general description of the DSMP as part of the research grant application.